hassanbadru/art_logic_2/README.md

-# Encoder/Decoder - Art+Logic Exercise
+# Decode Vector Instruction String - Art+Logic Exercise

 ## Description
 Using the decoding function written for Part 1 submission to decode and describe a set of simple commands to build a vector-based drawing system.